-- True Solomon’s Seal (Polygonatum. biflorum) - Very dependable and one of the fastest growing.
+- True Solomon’s Seal (P. biflorum): Very dependable and one of the fastest growing.

-- Fragrant Solomon's Seal (Polygonatum. odoratum 'Variegatum') - Variegated form with white tips.
+- Fragrant Solomon's Seal (P. odoratum "Variegatum"): Variegated form with white tips.

-- Fragrant Solomon's Seal (Polygonatum. biflorum var. commutatum) - X Grows to about 5 ft. in height.
+- Fragrant Solomon's Seal (Polygonatum. biflorum var. commutatum): Grows to about 5 feet in height.

 Solomon's Seal Growing Tips

 Plants are usually started by transplants or rhizomes.
-Seeds of Solomon’s Seal can take up to 2 years to sprout, so you will get some self-sowing in established plantings, but you will need a lot of patience to start your own plants from seed.
+Seeds of Solomon’s seal can take up to two years to sprout, so you will get some self-sowing in established plantings, but you will need a lot of patience to start your own plants from seed.

+Solomon’s seal likes a rich organic soil with a soil pH in the acidic to neutral zone.
 They need some shade to truly thrive.
 Damp shade is even better, although once established, they are quite drought tolerant.
 Plants can be started in the spring or fall.
-Plant only 1 - 2 inches deep and about 2 - 3 inches apart.
+Plant only 1 to 2 inches deep and about 2 to 3 inches apart.